solfactTeams/solfact-sdk/README.md

 # Solfact: SOL-Based Escrow Staking Poll Voting System.

-A decentralized fact-checking protocol on Solana where users stake SOL to vote on news credibility (FACT vs HOAX).
+A decentralized fact-checking protocol on Solana where users stake SOL to vote on news credibility (FACT vs FAKE).
 Built with Anchor and TypeScript, featuring an escrow-based reward distribution mechanism.

 ## 📋 Table of Contents
 - [Overview](#overview)